Showing posts with label Thi. Janaki Raman. Show all posts

 “O.K”

-Chinna Swamy grew restless, felt someone laugh.
+Chinna Swamy grew restless and felt someone laugh.
 It seemed Duraiyappa himself was laughing at him.
 A devilish laughter.
-‘How come this scoundrel being here?
+‘How come this scoundrel is here?
 How could he opt this time to come here?
 That too, when I am here at the same place where he stays.’
 A barrage of unanswered questions hit his mind.
 His entirety shook a little.
 “This bloke?
 Now?
 At this place?”

 “I have to, now, face this chap.
 Whose mischief is this?”

 Elder sister kept whining about visiting Kashi quite often.
-After three years of family life with her husband in Vilancheri, she returned to her parent’s house fourth year.
-Thankfully, father and mother were not there to see all these amusement.
-Her husband became bed-ridden on the seventh day of her leaving him.
-On the eight day, he died.
+After three years of family life with her husband in Vilancheri, she returned to her parent’s house in her fourth year.
+Thankfully, father and mother were not there to see all this amusement.
+Her husband became bedridden on the seventh day of her leaving him.
+On the eighth day, he died.

 She returned to the place from where she left like an unfamiliar man stranded in a forest.
-Yearnings and diseases started fast eating up the woman who had lived three years in confinement, faced ignominy of unlucky woman who wiped off every fortune from home.
+Yearnings and diseases started fast eating up the woman who had lived three years in confinement and faced the ignominy of an unlucky woman who wiped off every fortune from home.
 She asked me to sell her husband’s land.
-Now I had four thousand rupees in my hand, the price of it.
+Now I had four thousand rupees in my hand—the price of it.
 She remained conscious till the day before her death and told me:

 “Chinna Swamy, Duraiyappa isn’t aware of my pathetic health condition.
 Had he known it, he would have paid a visit here.
 How much do we have to pay him?”